 Failure of a witness to comply with a subpoena from the Tribunal can result in the High Court issuing a warrant to arrest the witness and bring them before the court.
 The High Court may order the witness to pay a fine not exceeding $1,000 for failure to comply with the subpoena.

-Decisions of the Designated Manager, TTIPAB and Tribunal may be reviewed by the Australian Administrative Appeals Tribunal, upon request.
+Decisions of the Designated Manager, TTIPAB and Tribunal may be reviewed by the Australian Administrative Review Tribunal, upon request.

-Furthermore, someone aggrieved may also seek judicial review of the decision in accordance with the Australian Administrative Decisions (Judicial Review) Act 1977.
+Furthermore, someone aggrieved may also seek judicial review of the decision in accordance with the Australian Administrative Review Tribunal Act 2024.
 Applications for judicial review need to be made to either the Australian Federal Court or the Federal Circuit Court.

-The Administrative Appeals Tribunal (AAT) conducts independent merits review of administrative decisions made under Australian Commonwealth laws.
-In accordance with paragraphs 22.26 (2)(b), (c) and (d) of the Australian Patents Regulations 1991 (Cth), most decisions of the Designated Manager, the Board and the Tribunal may be reviewed on request by the AAT.
+The Administrative Review Tribunal (ART) conducts independent merits review of administrative decisions made under Australian Commonwealth laws.
+In accordance with paragraphs 22.26 (2)(b), (c) and (d) of the Australian Patents Regulations 1991 (Cth), most decisions of the Designated Manager, the Board and the Tribunal may be reviewed on request by the ART.

-The AAT reviews a decision “on the merits”.
-This means that it will take a fresh look at the facts, law and policy relating to the decision and arrive at its own decision.
-The AAT has the power to:
+The ART reviews a decision “on the merits”.
+This means that it will take a fresh look at the facts, law and circumstances relating to the decision and arrive at its own decision.
+With regards to the original decision, the ART has the power to:

 - affirm a decision